Shabdulidurge/Freshers_batch_July21/README.txt

- this is README file
- now this is first minor change change made is now after adding css files
+ this is README file in css branch now this is first minor change